- Cash Management

 To make matters even rosier, the same report reveals that businesses reporting sub-par sales and profits fell to near record lows.

 So, what’s fueling this record-setting trend?
 According to the report, strong sales, productivity gains and newly implemented tax laws are all playing a significant role.

-However, Gary L. Sherwin, Vice President—Cash Management at First Bank Financial Centre, believes confidence may be a significant factor that is fueling this record setting profit growth.
-“The numbers tell us what’s happening, but the optimistic outlook that owners have for their business is what fuels them to continue to perpetuate the positive cycle,” says Sherwin.
+However, Morgan Dornfeldt, Cash Management Advisor at First Bank Financial Centre, believes confidence may be a significant factor that is fueling this record setting profit growth.
+“The numbers tell us what’s happening, but the optimistic outlook that owners have for their business is what fuels them to continue to perpetuate the positive cycle,” says Dornfeldt.
 “They feel good about investing in their companies and buying new equipment, adding new employees and upgrading their facilities.”